PrEP (Pre-Exposure Prophylaxis)

 Prophylaxis = Something that prevents infection

-PrEP is a safe and effective once a day pill that helps prevent HIV.
-PrEP is a prevention option for HIV-negative persons who are at risk of HIV and is more than 90% effective in preventing HIV when taken consistently.
-PrEP is available for at risk HIV-negative individuals of all sexual orientations and gender identities.
+PrEP is a safe and effective once-a-day pill that helps prevent HIV.
+PrEP is a prevention option for HIV-negative people who are at risk of HIV and is more than 90% effective in preventing HIV when taken consistently.
+PrEP is available for at-risk HIV-negative individuals of all sexual orientations and gender identities.